What is the role of drinking alcohol sex and violence? Does alcohol disinhibit? Is intoxication ever a valid excuse for rape or violence?

 - Be aware and independent on dates.
 Have options on what you will do, pay your way, provide your own transportation.

-- Take care of yourself.
-Don’t put yourself in a situation where other people might have to take care of you.
+- Don’t put yourself in a situation where other people might have to take care of you.
 They might not be there.

-- Be careful about going into someone else’s home or inviting them into yours.
-These are the places most acquaintance rape occurs.
+- Be careful about going into someone else’s home.
+Or inviting them into yours.
+These are the places most date rapes occur.

 - Trust your instincts.
 If you don’t feel comfortable in a situation, leave it.

-- Don’t abuse alcohol and don’t date anyone who does.
+- Don’t abuse alcohol.
+Don’t date anyone who does.

-Intoxication is never an excuse for otherwise unacceptable behavior.
+Intoxication is never an excuse for unacceptable behavior.

-Abdulali, S. What We Talk about When We Talk about Rape.
-Oxford: Myriad, 2018.
+- Abdul, S. What We Talk about When We Talk about Rape.

-Bayard-White, K., et al. 100 women I know: Candid Accounts of Rape and Sexual Assault.
-London: Break the Habit, 2018.
+- Bayard, K., et al. 100 women I know.
+Candid Accounts of Rape and Sexual Assault.

 Videos: Drinking Alcohol Sex and Violence